Hanner72/programmierung/README.md

 ## Markdown Extended

-!!! danger Danger Title
-    This is the **danger** admonition body

-!!! danger ""
+!!! danger
     This is the danger admonition body

-!!! note ""
+!!! note
     This is the danger admonition body

-!!! summary ""
+!!! summary
     This is the danger admonition body

-!!! info ""
+!!! info
     This is the danger admonition body

-!!! tip ""
+!!! tip
     This is the danger admonition body

-!!! success ""
+!!! success
     This is the danger admonition body

-!!! help ""
+!!! help
     This is the danger admonition body

-!!! warning ""
+!!! warning
     This is the danger admonition body

-!!! fail ""
+!!! fail
     This is the danger admonition body

-!!! danger ""
+!!! danger
     This is the danger admonition body

-!!! example ""
+!!! example
     This is the danger admonition body

-!!! cite ""
+!!! cite mit Text
     This is the danger admonition body

+!!! danger ""
+    Das selbe geht auch ohne Überschrift !!!

 ### Supported Qualifiers
 note | summary, abstract, tldr | info, todo | tip, hint | success, check, done | question, help, faq | warning, attention, caution | failure, fail, missing | danger, error, bug | example, snippet | quote, cite

+# Bulma

+!!! info
+    Beschreibung in der -> 01_bulma.md